585 West Hunt Club Rd.

 Using recycled materials allows waste to be re-used and keeps it out of landfills.
 When purchasing plastic tools, make sure they contain a high proportion of recycled materials.

 The use of pesticides is subject to increasing regulation in Canada because of the associated health risks.
 For the latest information, talk to a horticulturalist in person.
-You can also find information by referring to RONA’s pesticide policy.

 Use appropriate gardening tools and avoid pesticides.
 Pesticides travel long distances, persist in the environment and accumulate in the food chain.
 They can be inhaled, absorbed through the skin or swallowed, and their impact on your health and the environment can be severe.
 Because children put their hands or other objects into their mouths, they are especially vulnerable to exposure, and their young bodies are highly sensitive to these products.